martinjc/introduction-to-html-and-css/src/notes/css.md

 ```

 looks for all paragraphs who have a `section` as an ancestor, or to look at it another way, all paragraphs who are descendants of a `section`.

+There are lots of ways to combine selectors,